 We are going to call our filter feeder the Primary Consumer and our picker feeder the secondary Consumer.
-Use the results from your experiment to fill in the table below:
+Use the results from your experiment to

+Use your results to fill in the table below:

 We have assumed that each primary consumer eaten by a secondary consumer is worth 50 beads of stored energy and each secondary consumer eaten by a predator is worth 500 beads of stored energy.
 Remember: